The 5 Best Work Boots for Sore Feet: Reviewed

 Timberland PRO Men’s Hyperion Waterproof XL ST Work Boot

 And last but not least, we have the Timberland Hyperion Waterproof XL ST Work Boot.
-In many respects, these boots are the polar opposites to the Carhartts: the are absolutely chocked full of features that will keep your feet both safe and comfortable.
+In many respects, these boots are the polar opposites to the Carhartts: they are absolutely chocked full of features that will keep your feet both safe and comfortable.

 The leather uppers are fully waterproof, but ventilation is good thanks to a mesh lining which also happens to come with its own anti-odor treatment.

 For such a robust boot, they also take surprisingly little time to wear-in.
-It’ll probably take less than a full shift for them to feel comfortably adjusted to your feet – which is rare in such a heavy duty pair of work boots.
+It’ll probably take less than a full shift for them to feel comfortably adjusted to your feet – which is rare in such a heavy-duty pair of work boots.

 The only downside we could think of is their relatively high price tag, but it seems fair given everything that you get for your money.
 Overall, the Timberlands are a great pair of work boots that are also surprisingly comfortable.